clarkgrubb/data-tools/doc/jar-awk.1.md

 : a regular expression for identifying the

 -t, \--trim
-: Trim whitespace on the edge of records.
-If -F flag is specified, trim whitespace on the edge of keys and values.
+: Trim whitespace off  the edges of records.
+Note that when the -F flag is use, whitespace is trimmed off the edges of keys and values by defualt.

+-T, \--no-trim
+: When the -F flag is specified, do not trim whitespace off the edges of keys and values.

+-Z, \--skip-record-zero
+: If there are lines before the first line which matches the -l REGEX, skip them.
+By default they are treated as a record

 # EXAMPLES